 (Photo: W Makota collection)

-Unknown tailer in Camp Ohio's Workshop (Photo: W Makota collection)
+Unknown tailor in Camp Ohio's Workshop (Photo: W Makota collection)

 Camp Ohio Butchers (Photo: W Makota Collection)